-- Join a club or organization.
-This may be a faith community, a service organization like Rotary or Kiwanis, a sports league or gym, or a book club.
-Read the local newspaper.
-It probably lists lots of - Read the local newspaper.
+- neighborhood or go to the local park.
+Join a club or organization.
+This may be a faith community, a service organization like Rotary or Kiwanis, a sports league or gym, or a book club. - Read the local newspaper.
 It probably lists lots of community events where you can get out and meet people. - Volunteer.
 Of course, this is an integral part of most faith communities and service organizations, but you don't have to be part of a larger group to volunteer.
 Whether it's donating blood or joining in a local neighborhood cleanup, it doesn't even need to be a big commitment and it's a great way to meet people who share your passion. - Take a class.
 This doesn't have to be a semester long slog at the local university.
 Consider something that lasts just a few weeks or even meets just once, like a cooking class or paint your own pottery night.
-Who knows who you might end up sitting next to? - Go online.
+Who knows who you might end up sitting next to?
+Go online.
+I don't mean go on Facebook or - Go online.
 I don't mean go on Facebook or Instagram.
-Those may be great and an important way to keep in touch with your old friends, but for most people, a true sense of community has to have some literal face-to-face interaction.
+Those may be great and an important way to keep in touch with your old friends, but for most people, a true sense of community has to have some literal face-toface interaction.
 This can start online though.
 Meetup is a great way to find clubs that are meeting in your area.
 Eventbrite also has events happening in your local area.
 Of course, there might be some good events advertised on Facebook as well.
 Just remember, you're probably not going to gain any meaningful relationships by staring at your phone or computer screen all day.